Building Maintenance Costs: Key Formulas to Master Your Budget

 • Ensure critical maintenance issues don’t get missed

 A CMMS keeps track of all your equipment, parts, tools and supplies in one simplified platform.
-Rather than buying spare parts unnecessarily or letting parts of your building age without being routinely replaced, a facility management software:
+Rather than buying spare parts unnecessarily or letting parts of your building age without being routinely replaced, a CMMS:

 • Eliminates wasteful spending by preventing unnecessary double purchasing of equipment